John Holmes Jackson

-John Holmes Jackson (March 21, 1871 – December 15, 1944) was an American dentist and politician who served as the 24th and 26th Mayor of Burlington, Vermont.
+John Holmes Jackson (March 21, 1871 – December 15, 1944) was an American dentist and politician who served as the 24th and 26th mayor of Burlington, Vermont.
 He represented Burlington in the Vermont House of Representatives from 1921 to 1923.

 Jackson was born in Montreal, Canada, and educated in Kingston, Ontario, before graduating from the Pennsylvania College of Dental Surgery.
 His family was active in politics with his brother Samuel Hollister Jackson being elected lieutenant governor and his father-in-law being Bradley Smalley.
 He moved to Burlington in 1896, and became active in politics in the 1910s with an unsuccessful campaign for school commissioner as a Progressive.

 The Democratic Party gave its mayoral nomination to Jackson in 1917, and he defeated incumbent Albert S. Drew.
 Jackson never lost a mayoral election and sometimes received both the Republican and Democratic nominations.
 He oversaw Burlington's response to the Spanish flu and Great Depression while also reforming its garbage collection system, motorizing the fire department, hiring its first female police officer, and replacing its trolley system with busses.
 Jackson and James Edmund Burke opposed each other in the 1929 and 1931 elections, but Jackson endorsed Burke to be his successor.

 Jackson was a delegate to multiple state and national conventions, serving as the chair of the Democratic delegation to the 1920 national convention and receiving a vote during the presidential balloting of the 1924 convention.
 He unsuccessfully ran for governor in 1922, and lieutenant governor in 1930.

 Early life

 John Holmes Jackson was born in Montreal, Canada, on March 21, 1871, to Samuel Nelson Jackson (1838–1913) and Mary Ann Parkyn (1843–1916).
 His father, a Canadian born to American parents, was a Congregationalist pastor who attended the International Congregational Council in 1891.
 Jackson was educated in Kingston, Ontario, and graduated from the Collegiate Institute in Kingston.
 In 1890, Jackson graduated with a dental degree from the Philadelphia Dental College in the United States, and performed dentistry in Barre, Vermont, before moving to Burlington, Vermont, in 1896.
 He was appointed to the Vermont State Dental Society's executive committee in 1899, became president in 1903, and was appointed to Vermont's board of dental examiners by Governor Charles J. Bell in 1904.

-Early politics

 Jackson ran for a seat on the Burlington school commission from the 6th ward with the Bull Moose nomination in 1913, but placed third behind Republican nominee Roy L. Patrick and Democratic nominee John W. Coffey.
-In 1914, was selected as a committee-member for the Burlington Bull Moose Party from the 6th ward and was a delegate to the party's state convention.
+In 1914, he was selected as a committee-member for the Burlington Bull Moose Party from the 6th ward and was a delegate to the party's state convention.